ThoSugoi/power-rangers-analysis/report_q2.md

 1. **Word Cloud** (for character mentions): Helps emphasize character prominence by frequency.
 Larger words = more mentions.
 2. **Table of Top Mentioned Character in Each Season**: Provides a quick overview of which character stood out most per season, offering season-specific insight into character focus.
-3. **Bar Plot with Color Mapping** (Top 10 characters by average IMDb rating): Useful for comparing quality scores visually, highlighting the contrast between frequency and audience appreciation.
+3. **Bar Chart** (Top 10 characters by average IMDb rating): Useful for comparing quality scores visually.

 ---